 1. Find out what your customers and prospects are searching for

-- Look for variations of the terms your customers searched for
+- Look for variations of the terms your customers searched for;

-- Check your brand keyword and related terms as they may contain some valuable ideas
+- Check your brand keyword and related terms, as they may contain some valuable ideas;

-- Use long-tail keywords for better knowledge base SEO performance
+- Use long-tail keywords for better performance;

-- Choose primary keywords you want to rank for and related semantic keywords
+- Choose primary keywords you want to rank for and related semantic keywords;

-- Include keywords in your meta tags (title tags and meta descriptions), ALT text, meta video, and image descriptions
+- Include keywords in your meta tags (title tags and meta descriptions), ALT text, meta video, and image descriptions.

 You can also draw keyword ideas from Google’s Autocomplete, People Also Ask, and Related Searches sections.